-Output providers with comparative advantage or export potential >\$10 m, among them 4 LDCs Input providers with comparative advantage or export potential >\$10 m. among them 16 LDCs We need information on the available offer in African countries.
-There should be more African suppliers participating in our national trade fairs, but also those in Europe.
-We never see African suppliers there.
-Furthermore, there are few continental trade fairs to which we are invited.
-There is a real visibility problem, a lack of communication on what exists in the textiles sector in Africa.
-Compliance with social, health and safety, environmental and ethical standards have not negatively affected our competitiveness, it brings about good practices that will enable a long-term sustainability.
+Output providers with comparative advantage or export potential >\$10 m. among them 4 LDCs

+Input providers with comparative advantage or export potential >\$10 m. among them 16 LDCs Compliance with social, health and safety, environmental and ethical standards have not negatively affected our competitiveness, it brings about good practices that will enable a long-term sustainability.
 However, the cost of certification and periodic renewal is very high and has a significant impact on us.
-A single certificate can cost € 6,800.
+A single certificate can cost €6,800.
 And our clients requested us to have four.